 Scottish makers are already making great strides and incorporating sustainable methods into their work, and we will share their inspiring stories in our Craft Journal.
-Lizzie Farey, a basketmaker and fibre artist, uses natural fibres that she harvests herself from her local surroundings.
-In our Make It Green series, we give makers some helpful hints and tips and hear inspiring stories from makers.
-We’ve heard from Andy Stirling Robertson, who weaves with reclaimed and sustainable yarns like telecom cables, bamboo and rubber, and Ruth Hollywood, who purposefully resources sustainable materials for her geometric jewellery.
+In our Make It Green article series, we give makers some helpful hints and tips and hear inspiring stories from makers.
+We’ve heard from Andy Stirling Robertson, who weaves with reclaimed and sustainable yarns and Ruth Hollywood, who purposefully resources sustainable materials for her geometric jewellery.

 By signing up to the Green Crafts Initiative, you pledge to improve your environmental actions over time through a series of simple steps:

 - Aim to reduce your environmental impact each year